JoshDoody/fsn/_posts/2016-06-04-10-good-questions-to-ask-in-a-job-interview.md

 ---
 layout: posts
 title: 10 questions to ask in an interview to really stand out
-tagline: Stand out and learn more about the job opportunity
+subhead: Stand out and learn more about the job opportunity
 excerpt: Make sure you don't freeze up when they say, "Do you have any questions for me?"
 Blow them away with these 10 questions to ask in an interview.
 categories:
   - interview